 “In the end the only events in my life worth telling are those when the imperishable world irrupted into this transitory one.
 That is why I speak chiefly of inner experiences, among which I include my dreams and visions.” – C.G.
 Jung

-Therapy, psychotherapy, soul work, imaginal processes, archetypal psychology, depth psychology, soul counselling… I struggle to find the right labels for the processes of investigation I offer clients.
+Ppsychotherapy, soul work, imaginal processes, archetypal psychology, depth psychology, soul counselling, analysis… I struggle to find the right labels for the processes of investigation I offer clients.

-I’ve had many years of my own Jungian and Hillmanian analysis to call upon… which has led me on a path from engineer to artist – an experience that remains the best training I’ve had in helping others with their own inner processes and with their own essential question, their own summons to service, as articulated so clearly by Thomas Moore:
+I’ve had many years of my own Jungian and Hillmanian analysis to call upon… which has led me on a path from engineer to psychotherapist/analyst and artist – an experience that remains the best training I’ve had for helping others with their own inner processes and with their own essential question, their own summons to service, as articulated so clearly by Thomas Moore:

 “What wants to enter the world through me?”

-And what wants to enter can sometimes be so grand as to be totally unexpected.
+What wants to enter can sometimes be so grand as to be totally unexpected.
 It can blindside us.
-And yet the world does not necessarily have to be able to see it, it can also be the arrival of the “still small voice” that changes everything for us.
+And yet the world does not necessarily have to be able to see it; it can also be the arrival of the “still small voice” that changes everything for us.

 I call on the work of C.G.
 Jung, James Hillman, Henry Corbin, Thomas Moore and many other brilliant followers of these people in my work as a psychotherapist.
 I studied Gestalt psychotherapy in Sydney in 2003-2006 and hold a Graduate Diploma in this approach.
 (I’m a Clinical Member of PACFA in Australia, Reg.
 21768.)
 You can read more on my background on the about page.